Alberta Heritage Savings Trust Fund: 2000s

 The Alberta economy's recovery from the early 1990s recession was jumpstarted by the 2000s energy crisis, which saw the inflation-adjusted price of a barrel of crude oil on NYMEX rise above US$30 in 2003, reached US$60 by 11 August 2005, and peaked at US$147.30 in July 2008.
 Provincial government revenues from oil and gas royalties grew leading Premier Klein to declare the province "debt free" in July 2004; this included the province having set aside enough money to make payments on outstanding locked-in debts until 2013 when the final payment was made.
-The growing provincial treasury led to three years of deposits in the Heritage Savings Trust Fund in 2005-06 ($1.75 billion), 2006-07 ($1.25 billion), and 2007-08 ($918 million); the first deposits to the Fund in 19 years.
+The growing provincial treasury led to three years of deposits in the Heritage Savings Trust Fund in 2005-06 ($1.75 billion), 2006–07 ($1.25 billion), and 2007–08 ($918 million); the first deposits to the Fund in 19 years.

 In 2008, the Government of Alberta created the Alberta Investment Management Corporation (AIMCo), a Crown corporation owned by the provincial government as the asset management firm for the province of Alberta.
-AIMCo transferred control of the province's various financial assets, which had previously been managed by a division of the Alberta Ministry of Finance.
-AIMCo's mandate included managing the Heritage Savings Trust Fund from that point onward.
+AIMCo was transferred control of the province's various financial assets, which had previously been managed by a division of the Alberta Ministry of Finance.
+AIMCo's mandate includes managing the Heritage Savings Trust Fund.

 Public criticism reignited in 2009 when it was announced the Heritage Savings Trust Fund had lost $3 billion during the Great Recession, reducing the fund's value to $14 billion.
 Peter Lougheed – whose government created the fund in 1976 – spoke critically of the fund's management and failure to diversify the Alberta economy, noting the fund was valued at $14 billion in 1985 when he retired from provincial politics.
 The fund did not recover these 2009 losses for another five years when the market value returned to $17 billion in 2014.